 2020 | 3 Sources

-Aversion therapy is a behavioral therapy, one of a group of therapies that attempt to change undesirable and/or destructive behaviors.
+Aversion therapy is a form of behavioral conditioning that attempts to correct undesirable habits and behaviors.
 Common behavioral therapies used with addition include Cognitive Behavioral Therapy, Motivational Interviewing and the Matrix Model.

 Each of these go about it in their own way, however, the aversion method is perhaps the most controversial.

 This particular behavioral therapy works on the principle that all behavior is learned.
 It follows, then, that if all behavior is learned then it can be unlearned.